Drugs case: Rhea Chakraborty's brother Showik gets bail

 The NCB is probing multiple drug angles linked to Singh's death.

-It began its investigation after the Enforcement Directorate (ED), which was probing money laundering charges linked to Rajput's death case, shared some social media chats retrieved from Rhea Chakrabortys mobile phone, hinting at the alleged use of banned drugs.
+It began its investigation after the Enforcement Directorate (ED), which was probing money laundering charges linked to Rajput's death case, shared some social media chats retrieved from Rhea Chakraborty's mobile phone, hinting at the alleged use of banned drugs.

 Rhea, who was also arrested by the NCB in September, was released on bail last month.